repo-sync/repo-sync/README.md

 #### Customize pull request

 You can customize PR title, body, label, reviewer, assingee, milestone by setting environment variables as explained at [wei/pull-request](https://github.com/wei/pull-request#advanced-options).

+#### Use SSH clone url and deploy keys

+You can use SSH clone url and specify `SSH_PRIVATE_KEY` environment variable instead of using the https clone url.

 ## Front-end